ayshibashi/unmsm-research-methods-angela-yshibashi/03_protocol/protocol_v0.1.md

 ## Participants/Data

-*To clasif the data we need expert experience, and the data is public in regulators web and peruvian national newspaper and in the SPIJ specialist DB *
+To clasif the data we need expert experience, and we will gather the public data, regulations from regulators web and official peruvian newspaper, in the SPIJ specialize legal DB (we have to focus on banking and AI)

 ## Procedure

-*Implementing BETO (The AI Engine)
+Implementing BETO (The AI Engine)
-Although the sources use BERTimbau for Portuguese, the process for BETO in Spanish would be identical:
+Although the sources use BERTimbau for Portuguese, the process for BETO in Spanish would be identical (should be to be tested):
 Technical Superiority: Experiments show that BERT-type models are superior when data is imbalanced (i.e., when there are thousands of irrelevant regulations and only a few important ones), which is the typical scenario in banking regulation

 Recommended Configuration: According to the benchmarks, we should configure your model with a maximum length of 512 tokens, a batch size of 20, and use the AdamW optimizer with a learning rate of 1e-5 and an epsilon of 1e-8